jdegoes/jdegoes.github.io/_posts/2026-01-06-everyone-is-religious.md

 Whether a religion has a fixed canon matters enormously.
 Christianity's congregation can appeal to Scripture against a corrupt pastor.
 Islam's umma can appeal to Quran against a wayward imam.
 Scientific materialism can appeal to data against a fraudulent researcher.
 Therapeutic Individualism has no canon—"my truth" supersedes any text, so authority cannot be checked, only felt.

+Self-sealing epistemologies (where disagreement proves the challenger is disqualified) is not the same as heresy: Christianity has heresy, but heresy appeals to an external text—you can argue from Scripture that the charge is wrong.
+"Problematic" has no external standard; the offense is self-evident to the initiated, and disputing it proves the charge.

 #### **Probing Question**

 What settles what's true?

 #### **Predictions**

-* Self-sealing epistemologies (where disagreement proves the challenger is disqualified) make course-correction impossible—expect accumulated error and eventual collapse or schism
+* Self-sealing epistemologies make course-correction impossible—expect accumulated error and eventual collapse or schism
 * Corrigible epistemologies (where external evidence can overturn beliefs) enable institutional survival across centuries—the religion can recover from corruption
 * Feeling-based epistemologies produce unstable ethics—what's right shifts with mood and circumstance
 * Fixed canon enables reformation—believers can appeal to text over corrupt leaders